isomerpages/govtech-stp/_start-here/Transiting through Singapore.md

 	</tbody>
 	</table>

-<p style="font-size:20px; line-height:1.35;">Travellers transiting through Singapore will not be subject to COVID-19 tests upon arrival.</p>
+#### Acceptable Pre-Departure Test Types for Travellers transiting in Singapore before 21 Feb 2022, 2359h

+<p style="font-size:20px; line-height:1.35;">All transit travellers scheduled to transit in Singapore from 21 Feb 2022, 2359h SGT must take either a COVID-19 Polymerase Chain Reaction Test; OR Antigen Rapid Test that is administered by a trained professional (i.e. self-swabs are disallowed) within 2 days before departure for Singapore and obtain a negative test result. </p>

 <div id="recovered"></div>

-#### 3. Requirements for Recently-Recovered Travellers
+### 3. Requirements for Recently-Recovered Travellers

 <p style="font-size:20px; line-height:1.35;">Travellers who are scheduled to arrive in Singapore <b>from 23 Jan 2022, 2359h (SGT)</b>, and have have recently recovered from COVID-19, may produce any of the following to their airline/transport operator as proof of their recovery status to be exempted from the pre-departure testing requirement.</p>